sbissantz/smipapplication/README.md

 # smip_application

 Welcome to my repository!
-Glad you made it.
+Glad to have you here.
 The repository structure is simple.
 I submitted three documents to SMiP written in TeX:

 1. Curriculum Vitae (`curriculum_vitae`),
 2. Letter of Motivation (`motivation_letter`)